 iPhone (or other phone with offline maps)

 No matter what phone you bring, please don’t go waiving it around at night in a dark alley, leave it sticking out of your backpocket on the subway, or set it on the edge of the table in a busy restaurant.
 I’ve always felt fine to use my phone for navigation or text on it in public during the day, but don’t go tempting fate or being totally clueless… unless you want to get parted from it, real fast.
 I always choose a certified refurbished phone (like the one shown) to save a TON of cash and get the same quality.

 I got this one from my sister for a wedding gift (we had a VERY nontraditional registry) and I LOVE it!
 I always like to keep a few memory cards with me on a trip.
 I’ll use a different one each day… hedging my bets just in case my camera gets stolen.
-It’s never happened, but you never know!
+It’s never happened, but you never know! (knock on wood)